harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

 ## Setting up the Azure Container Registry

 Although the recent Azure portal is providing a rich user experience, all Azure related stuff in this post will be scripted using the latest Azure CLI 2.0.
-If you haven’t installed Azure CLI 2.0 yet, you can find [detailed instructions here](https://docs.microsoft.com/en-us/cli/azure/overview){:target="_blank"}.
+If you haven't installed Azure CLI 2.0 yet, you can find [detailed instructions here](https://docs.microsoft.com/en-us/cli/azure/overview){:target="_blank"}.

 First, you need to login in order to get access to all your Azure subscriptions.